tobiasbriones/blog/academy/career/math/cs/engineering/unah/4-years-since-vocational-fair-at-unah-vs-2023-05-09/index.md

     (the fear of many)

-I was also attending an "English for Call Center" training at Altia Business Park, which lasted about 5 weeks for 3 hours per day.
-It was an engaging activity where I learned about the call center industry and a few useful English tricks [^6].
+I was also attending an "English for Call Center" training at Altia Business Park, which lasted about 5 weeks, with 3 hours per day.
+It was an engaging activity where I learned about the call center industry and a few English insights [^6].

-[^6]: Additionally, I used to enjoy good food at the mall.
+[^6]: Additionally, I used to enjoy food at the mall.
 Despite not having
-    substantial savings, unlike most people, I never viewed money as a significant factor in happiness.
+    substantial savings, I never viewed money as a significant factor in happiness.
 Even to this day, I possess the ability to find contentment without requiring a large amount of money.

 Furthermore, I participated in events at UNITEC located near the business and (Altara) mall area.
 Engaging in those activities during those months made me